smcasillas1/Capstone/README.md

 officials who want to understand how crime has trended from 2020-2022.
 The latter audience can also use this information to understand what types of laws, resources, and/or police training/staffing may be needed to deter/reduce the types of crimes that have occurred.

-  - Capstone questions I want to answer:
+  - Questions I would like to answer with my analysis:

       1. What are the major types of crime that occurs in Ohio state by City/County?
       2. Are there certain types of crimes that are more common in small, medium, and large cities?